owntracks/booklet/docs/tech/json.md

 * `lon` is longitude as decimal, represented as a floating point number
 * `rad` is the radius in meters around around the geo-fence when entering/leaving a geofence (integer)
 * `t` is the trigger for the publish x =
     * "p" ping, issued randomly by background task.
-Note, that the `tst` in a ping is that of the [last location reported by iOS](https://github.com/owntracks/ios/issues/197), so this may look like a duplicate.
+Note, that the `tst` in a ping is a [current timestamp](https://github.com/owntracks/ios/issues/197), so that it doesn't look like a duplicate.
     * "c" circular region enter/leave event
     * "b" beacon region enter/leave event
     * "r" response to a "reportLocation" request